 By Rita L. Soronen

-More than 437,000 children are in foster care in the United States, 125,000 of whom have been permanently separated from their family of origin and are waiting for someone to step forward to adopt them — a 23 percent increase since 2012.
+Right now, more than 113,000 children in the United States have been permanently separated from their family of origin and are waiting for someone to step forward to adopt them — an 11% increase in the last 10 years.

-Unfortunately, the myths, misperceptions and realities surrounding foster care and foster care adoption can give many prospective parents pause.
-Let’s take a minute to correct some of these common myths.
+Unfortunately, the myths and misperceptions surrounding foster care and foster care adoption can give many prospective parents pause.
+Let’s take a minute to correct some of these common myths:

-Foster care adoption is not expensive.
-It typically averages $0 to $1,500, and financial support is available for families, including federal and state tax credits.
+The cost of foster care adoption typically averages $0 to $1,500, and financial support is available for families, including federal and state tax credits.
 Many employers also provide adoption benefits.
 In addition, subsidies follow most children in foster care until they are 18 or 21 years old, and assistance for college expenses of older youth is increasingly accessible as well.
-The face of adoption is changing, and you do not have to be wealthy to adopt from foster care.
+You do not have to be wealthy to adopt from foster care.

-Myth 2.
-Children end up in foster care because they are juvenile delinquents.
+Myth 2: Children are placed in foster care because they are juvenile delinquents.

 There is no ideal age to become an adoptive parent.
-Almost 25 percent of adopted children live with a parent who is 55 years or older.
-Additionally, nearly 2.6 million children are being raised by grandparents or are in kinship care and approximately 26% of children adopted have at least one parent age 55 or older at the time of their adoption.
+Nearly 2.5 million children are being raised by grandparents or are in kinship care and approximately 26% of children adopted have at least one parent age 55 or older at the time of their adoption.
 It does not matter if adoptive parents already have children or have never had children.
 What matters is their willingness to commit to parenthood.

-Myth 5.
-A child’s biological parent can “reclaim” them.
+Myth 5: A child’s family of origin can “reclaim” them.

-Almost half of the people considering foster care adoption incorrectly believe that a child’s biological parent can regain custody post-adoption.
-Biological parents have no way of regaining custody of a child once their parental rights are terminated.
+Almost half of the people considering foster care adoption incorrectly believe that a child’s family of origin can regain custody post-adoption.
 Adoptive parents have the same rights, responsibilities and protections as parents whose children were born to them.
 This also means children who have been adopted have all the emotional, social, legal and familial benefits of biological children.
 Adoption is permanent.
 When you adopt, it is as if the child was born to you.
 Always approach adoption as a long-term commitment.

-With more accurate information, real-time access to resources and a supportive network, providing a safe, loving home for children in need can be a viable and joyful option for many more families and our children in need.
+With more accurate information, real-time access to resources and a supportive network, providing a safe, loving and permanent home for children in need can be a viable and joyful option for many more families.

 Rita Soronen is President & CEO of the Dave Thomas Foundation for Adoption.
 Read more insights about foster care adoption and the foster parent experience in this article from PureWow.